monstermichl/ninja-bear/src/confluent/generators/README.md

-# How to add a new generator
+# How to add support for a new language
 So there's a language you use which is not yet supported and you want to add it yourself?
 Alright, lets dive right into it.
 Here are the steps you need to take to add support for a new language.

 ## Fork the project